 You’ll find lots more useful book recommendations here:

 - Best books to help teach children social skills

 - Starting School Books

-This is not a sponsored post, I wrote it in response to questions I am frequently asked during my parenting seminars and clinics.
+*This is not a sponsored post, I wrote it in response to questions I am frequently asked during my parenting seminars and clinics.
 However, it does contain affiliate links which means if you click through from this post and make a purchase, I receive a small fee.
+I received a free review copy of ‘The Orangutan Who Sang’.
 For more info, see my Disclosure Notice.